Iddo77/ContractAnalysisLLM/README.md

 4. **Set Up OpenAI API Key**

-   Obtain an API key from OpenAI and set it as an environment variable:
+   Obtain an API key from OpenAI and set it as an environment variable OPENAI_API_KEY.
-   Linux/macOS:

-          export OPENAI_API_KEY='your-openai-api-key'

-   Windows (PowerShell):

-         [System.Environment]::SetEnvironmentVariable("OPENAI_API_KEY", "your-openai-api-key", "User")

 5. **Project Structure**